eloquent/phony/doc/index.md

 ```

 The result of [`generates()`](#stub.generates) is a [generator answer].
 This
-object can be used to further customize the behavior of the generator to be
+object can be used to further customize the behavior of the generator.
+See the
-returned.
-See the subsequent headings for details of these customizations.
+subsequent headings for details of these customizations.

-When a method is called on the generator answer that "ends" the answer (by
+Certain methods, such as [`returns()`](#generatorAnswer.returns), or
+[`throws()`](#generatorAnswer.throws), mark the "end" of generator answer.
+When
-returning or throwing), the original stub is returned, allowing continued
+a generator answer is "ended", the original stub is returned, allowing continued
 stubbing in a fluent manner:

 ```php